 Being diagnosed with primary-progressive multiple sclerosis (PPMS) can bring on a lot of uncertainty.
-This chronic disease doesn’t have a known cause.
-The symptoms and outlook are also unpredictable, as the disease progresses differently for everyone.
+This chronic condition doesn’t have a known cause.
+The symptoms and outlook are also unpredictable, as PPMS progresses differently for everyone.

-Some people with MS are able to remain active and mobile for years, while others lose this ability within the first few months of diagnosis. has found a link between exercising and disease progression.
-Exercising may also help improve cognitive function.
+Some people who have MS are able to remain active and mobile for years, while others lose this ability within the first few months of diagnosis.

-Wearable devices are portable gadgets that allow users to track, manage, and understand their overall health.
+Wearable devices are portable gadgets that allow you to track, manage, and understand your overall health.

 Most wearable devices sync with mobile apps or websites to track and record statistics and habits.
 They can manage everything from the number of steps you take to your sleeping patterns to how many calories you eat.

 While being mobile and fit is important for everyone, it’s especially important for people with MS. This can be challenging because fatigue and loss of mobility are two of the most common symptoms of MS.

 One of the advantages of wearable devices is their ability to track health goals 24/7.